Missouri bellwether: Possible causes

 Location and demographics are most often cited as the cause of Missouri's bellwether status.
 In 2004, the Chicago Tribune called Missouri the "bellwether state that almost exactly mirrors the demographic, economic and political makeup of the nation."
-A microcosm of the country's current political makeup, Missouri has its two Blue "coasts" of St. Louis and Kansas City with Red middle and southern areas (see Red states and blue states).

-Future of bellwether status
+Slate columnist Chris Suellentrop wrote in 2004 that the state now "isn't so much a bellwether as it is a weathervane: It doesn't swing the country, the country swings it."

+In the 21st century

-Missouri is no longer thought of as a perennial swing state.
+Missouri is no longer a perennial swing state, and slanted more firmly toward the American right-wing in the 21st century.
 Since 1964, the only three Democrats it has backed have been Southerners: Lyndon B. Johnson from Texas, Jimmy Carter from Georgia, and Bill Clinton from Arkansas.
 In 2008, Missouri narrowly voted for the losing candidate, Republican John McCain, despite a sizable electoral college win for Democrat Barack Obama.
 In 2012, Missouri favored losing candidate Mitt Romney by nearly 10 percentage points, despite another significant victory for Obama in the rest of the country.
-In 2016, 2020, and 2024, Missouri voted by 18.5%, 15.4%, and 18.4%, respectively for Republican Donald Trump.
-Trump won in 2016, lost in 2020, and won again in 2024.
-Missouri has not supported any Democratic candidate since Bill Clinton in 1996, despite there being three subsequent elections won by Democrats.
+In 2016, 2020, and 2024, Missouri voted by 18.5%, 15.4%, and 18.4%, respectively for Republican Donald Trump; his margins in Missouri were far better than the national result.
+Missouri has not supported any Democratic candidate since Bill Clinton in the 1996 election.
+Starting in 2023, and continuing through 2026, Missouri has the most far-right combined US Senate delegation in the country.